 What does riding or being with horses mean to you?

 Everything.
 As you’ve already gathered, even as a teeny-tiny little girl, I somehow knew that I loved horses.
 But horses were way outside my family’s budget, so I promised myself that one day when I was all grown up had the funds, I’d learn to ride properly.
-Things got a bit messier from there—I was diagnosed with breast cancer aged thirty so that kiddy promise that I’d made to myself came to mean so much more.
-I got through the treatment and horse riding became—still is—my gift to myself.
+Things got a bit messier from there—I was diagnosed with breast cancer aged 30, so that kiddy promise that I’d made to myself came to mean so much more.
+I got through the treatment and horse riding became — and still is — my gift to myself.
 It gives me solace when things get tough and that makes me almost impossibly happy.

 What have horses taught you the most?